(l-r): Nickolas Richmond, Professor Elmer Toftleland, Megan Goucher, Christopher Borgman, Carter Brochu and Marina Resto.

-Elmer Tofteland, associate professor of accounting at Northwood and Collegiate DECA advisor for the University, said, “I was proud of each Northwood University student that competed recently in the Collegiate DECA International Competition.
-Each of them represented Northwood University well and worked hard to achieve the honor to participate in the competition in Salt Lake City.”
+Elmer Tofteland, associate professor of accounting at Northwood and Collegiate DECA advisor for the University, said, “I am proud of the students who participated in the Collegiate DECA International Career and Development Conference.
+They excelled in this international competition, gaining a wealth of unique and hands-on experience that will greatly benefit them in the future.”

 ABOUT NORTHWOOD UNIVERSITY